AG-042/altivomart/cpanel_deployment.md

 - Check error logs in cPanel

 ### Issue: Database connection
-- Ensure DATABASE_URL format is correct for MySQL
+- SQLite database (db.sqlite3) is included in your deployment
-- Check database user has proper permissions
+- No additional database setup required
-- Verify hostname (usually localhost for cPanel)
+- Ensure db.sqlite3 has proper file permissions (644 or 664)

 ### Issue: Static files not serving
 - Run collectstatic command